davilslv/davilslv/README.md

 Hello Guys! 😋 Welcome to my profile!<br>
-I'm a Software Engineering undergrad, passionate about problem solving and with a great desire to learn new things so I can become a talented professional in the tech field.
+I'm a Software Engineering undergrad, passionate about problem solving and developing mobile applications, with a great desire to learn new things so I can become a talented professional in the tech field.
 I love to talk about technology with others and to learn from them, always trying to reach out to more experienced people.
 Feel welcome to follow and text me, i'm 100% open to help if you need any information or to get helped on something.

 ## 💭 Contacts